gouyang/gouyang.github.io/content/linux/Customize Desktop - Awesome WM.md

 There are totally 12 layouts can be used, after try each of them, I only use 3 of them now.
 Maybe others is useful for some cases, which I do not aware of them becore I really know how to use them.

-The three I used ared:
+The three I used are:

 - floating
 - tile